 Sticky in nature, black rice is also suitable for making PORRIDGE, DESSERT and SWEET DISHES.

 Rinsing and soaking the black rice before cooking will help to bring the cooking time down.
 As a general rule, black rice should be cooked with two cups of water to every one cup of Black rice, and it will need to cook for 20 to 30 minutes after soaking, or up to 60 minutes if you cook unsoaked black rice.
 Remember that the rice will double in volume once cooked.
 For one cup of rice two cup of water is sufficient if you are using rice cooker.

 Note: There are some basic things to know about how to cook black rice.
 For one, black rice takes quite a bit longer to cook than white rice, about 60 minutes, though you can cut that cooking time down substantially if you soak it ahead of time ( at least 5-6 hours).
 For another, its black color will stain, so be sure that you don’t let it come into contact with your clothes.
 When you wash Black rice you might see the water turns black.
 It is due to it's naturalness, as a little colour is naturally dispelled by the rice when washed.
 Please don't rinse the rice vigorously but rather just dip the rice in water, drain and cook so that it's nutritional qualities keep intact.

 Aromatic Joha Rice

-Joha is a traditional Assamese rice notable for its aroma and delicate taste.
+Joha rice is traditional Assamese rice notable for its aroma and delicate taste.
 It is the sweet aromatic nature, delicate texture and excellent taste of the Joha rice that makes it unique and ideal for making fragrant pulao, delicious desserts like payash (kheer) and is the perfect match for a number of ethnic delicacies.
-A special class of scent...
+A special class of sc...